hyperledger/indy-hipe/text/agent-capabilities/README.md

 The empty `{}` in this response does not say, "I support no roles and no message types in this protocol."
-It says, "I support the protocol but I'm providing no detail about which roles and messages."
+It says, "I support the protocol but I'm providing no detail about specific roles and messages."

 Even an empty `capabilities` map does not say, "I support no protocols that match your query."
-It says, "I'm not telling that I support any protocols that match your query."
-An agent might not tell another that it supports a protocol for various reasons, including the trust that it imputes to the other party based on cumulative interactions so far, whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
+It says, "I'm not telling you that I support any protocols that match your query."
+An agent might not tell another that it supports a protocol for various reasons, including: the trust that it imputes to the other party based on cumulative interactions so far, whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
 And responses to an `agcap` request are